aselshall/rm/hw/presentation-hw.md

 - Do not forget to upload your final presentation on Canvas for grading.

 **Evaluation:**
-- Your presentation will be graded separately.
-Please review the [presentation rubric](https://aselshall.github.io/rm/hw/presentation-rubric) for detailed criteria.
+- Please review the [presentation rubric](https://aselshall.github.io/rm/hw/presentation-rubric) for detailed criteria.

 **Tentative Agenda:**
 - **4:30 - 4:45 pm:** Snacks, presentation draw, and slides set up.